Uproar after India's Covid-19 vaccine is approved before clinical trials end

 The Indian government approved it based on AstraZeneca's interim data from the British trial, which showed 70.42 per cent efficacy, although there were doubts about dosages given.

-In a virtual press meeting on Monday, Bharat Biotech chairman Krishna Ella slammed critics.
+In a virtual press meeting yesterday, Bharat Biotech chairman Krishna Ella slammed critics.
 "We are a global company operating in 12 countries, including the US and UK, and have a proven track record of 16 vaccines," including for the Zika virus, typhoid, chikungunya and rotavirus, he added.

 "Why are Indian companies and scientists bashed?
 If other companies can get approvals based on just 100 people's data, why not me?"
 He was referring to Covishield's data submitted to the Indian regulator.